Southparketeer/SLAM-Large-Dense-Scene-Real-Time-3D-Reconstruction/README.md

 ## TSDF Volume to 3D Mesh: Marching Cubes Algorithm [3]

-With the TSDF volume, each voxel is associated with a value indicating the voxel is inside / outside the iso-surface and the distance to the iso-surface.
+With the TSDF volume, each voxel is associated with a value indicating the voxel is inside or outside the iso-surface and the distance to the iso-surface.
 We want to extract 3D triangle mesh from the TSDF volume.
 The 3D mesh triangles will be only generated from the cube on the iso-surface boundary.
 I.e., for the eight corners of the cube, at least one corner has an opposite sign to others.
-Thus, for the boundary cubes, there are 15 possible patterns in total to create triangle meshes.
+Thus, for the boundary cubes, there are 14 possible patterns in total to create triangle meshes (see below figure case 1 - 14).
 We use the Marching Cubes algorithm to convert TSDF volume to 3D mesh.
 Then we clean up the mesh by merging closing vertices to generate a connected mesh and then eliminate small isolated mesh pieces.

 <p align="center">
    <img width="500" src= demo/explain_Marching_Cubes.png>